 5 Year-End Fundraising Metrics to Share With Your Board

-This is a guest post by Audrey Phillips, self-service program manager at Classy.
+This is a guest post by Audrey Phillips, Manager, Scaled Customer Engagement at Classy.

 Now that the year has wrapped up, organizations typically shift their focus towards donor stewardship and fundraising plans for the new year.
 A critical step is often overlooked during this period, however: sharing your fundraising metrics with your board.